HSA vs FSA: Everything You Need to Know

 - The HSA belongs to the employee, and can therefore go with them when they change employment.

-- Funds are added to an HSA in pre-tax deductions.
+- Funds are added to an HSA through pre-tax deductions.
 This lowers gross income and tax burdens.

 - HSA money grows tax-deferred, allowing it to be invested.